21stcenturyna/21stcenturyna.github.io/index.md

 We have bursaries available to support the registration, accommodation, and travel costs for early-career researchers (MSc students, PhD students, and postdocs) that might not otherwise be able to attend.
+To apply for this, please email the three organisers with
+ - a budget,
-To apply for this, please email the three organisers with (a) a budget (b) a brief research statement (c) your talk abstract (if you would like to talk) (d) a letter of support from your supervisor, ideally as one PDF.
+ - a brief research statement,
+ - your talk abstract (if you would like to talk),
+ - a letter of support from your supervisor, ideally as one PDF.

 The deadline for the early-career bursaries is 28 February 2023.
 We will notify applicants in early March, in good time for the registration deadline.